flatcar-archive/flatcar-docs/os/migrating-to-clcs.md

   - "ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQC0g+ZTxC7weoIJLUafOgrm+h..."
 ```

-In a Container Linux Config there is no analogous section to `ssh_authorized_keys`, but ssh keys for the core user can be set just as easily using the `passwd.users.*` section:
+In a Flatcar Linux Config there is no analogous section to `ssh_authorized_keys`, but ssh keys for the core user can be set just as easily using the `passwd.users.*` section:

 ```yaml container-linux-config
 passwd: